Chart Color Schemes

 AreaSearch assessment of residential development activity positions Carlingford - West among the top 25% of areas assessed nationwide

 Carlingford - West has seen approximately 236 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,183 homes were approved, with a further 12 approved in FY-26 as of now.
-On average, about 1.3 people have moved to the area each year for every dwelling built during these five financial years.
+Over the past five financial years, from FY-21 to FY-25, around 1,183 homes were approved, with an additional 317 approved so far in FY-26.
+On average, about 1.3 people moved to the area for each dwelling built during this period.

 Frequently Asked Questions - Development